Salisbury Court (Rose Bay): Rose Bay Lodge as the residence of Sir John Hay

 Sir John Hay was a very keen gardener and may have further added to the garden at Rose Bay Cottage.
 He also owned some land not far from this house called "The Garden" which according to an advertisement was about 4 acre in size and was "laid out into gardens, ornamental grounds and on which is already erected a gardeners cottage."
 A related site in Double Bay (now called Overthorpe also listed on the NSW State Heritage Register) was the site was Sir John Hay's "garden" - an unusual listing in the 1880s Sands Directory at the time he resided at Rose Bay Lodge.
 This garden contained a gardener's cottage and is believed to have been the site of an Experimental Nursery.
 The selection of mature species suggests a possible link with William Guilfoyle's work (Guilfoyle was connected with the nearby Exotic Nursery at Double Bay).
 Overthorpe's magnificent specimens of great age and scale are testament to the 19th century passion for collecting and displaying rare and exotic trees.

 Sir John and Lady Hay did not have any children and when they both died in 1892 his property was inherited by the children of his brother James.
 After Hay's death here the house, then on about 4 acre, was leased to Rosa Rougier, wife of Dr. Emile Rougier and she eventually purchased it in 1900.

 Rose Bay Cottage as the residence of the Rougier family and subsequent ownership

 The next resident of Rose Bay Cottage was Mrs Rosa Haigh.
 According to the Sands Directory she first came to Rose Bay Cottage in 1893.
 In 1895 she married Dr Emile Rougier who at that time was Director of the Pasteur Institute.
 The Rougiers liked to entertain and some of their social events are mentioned in the newspapers.
-For example, in July 1899 they held a luncheon for many notable guests including two Consul-Generals.
-In 1902 they held a garden party in the grounds of Rose Bay Cottage.
-The Sydney Morning Herald reported the event as follows.
+For example, in July 1899 they held a luncheon for many notable guests including two Consuls-General.
+In 1902 they held a garden party in the grounds of Rose Bay Cottage. the Sydney Morning Herald reported the event as follows.